-H 6 Urban system design
+Urban system design

 It seems that humanity now faces a watershed challenge: to find a new basis to generate creative economies and quality of life, without destroying the resources on which life ultimately depends.
 Cities are bound to play an essential role in this transition.
 They are complex, adaptive systems with their own characteristic dynamics.
 Several ideas for novel transdisciplinary approaches to urban system and infrastructure design are emerging ranging from citylabs via "tactical urbanism" to urban warfare concepts and low energy urbanization.
-The issue is emerging with the same intensity in research, web debate and art.
+The issue is emerging with the same intensity in research, webdebate and art.

-H 7 Dealing with complexity
+Dealing with complexity

 Advanced control systems (such as aircraft cockpits) master increasingly complex control tasks.
-They are however unable to fully deal with complexity and uncertainty of the real world in particular of human behaviour.
-While the science of complex systems has been around for 35 years now, it has more recently seen a rise of centres and institutes all around the world and is expanding to include more social sciences and sustainability.
-Several research activities in machine learning are aiming at contributing to this challenge of handling complexity.
-Examples are emotional recognition used to steer machines, pricing of basketball players based on moving dot analysis and development of mental clones acting in cooperation with ourselves.
-Further contributions to better understanding the relationships of elements in complex systems are made by research on swarm intelligence, swarm robotics, self-organizing systems, adaptive systems, evolutionary computation, systems biology and affective computing.
+They are however unable to fully deal with complexity and uncertainty of the real world in particular of human behavior.
+The science of complex systems has recently seen a rise of centers and institutes all around the world and is expanding to include more social sciences and sustainability.
+Several research activities in machine learning contribute to understanding and handling complexity: emotional recognition used to steer machines, pricing of basketball players based on moving dot analysis, development of mental clones acting in cooperation with us, research on swarm intelligence, swarm robotics, self-organizing systems, adaptive systems, evolutionary computation, systems biology and affective computing.